Family and Medical Leave Act

-The Family and Medical Leave Act (FMLA) allows employees to take up to twelve weeks of unpaid leave during any twelve month period for:
+The Family and Medical Leave Act (FMLA) is a federal regulation that allows employees who qualify based on the status of their emplor to take up to twelve weeks of unpaid leave during any twelve month period for:

 - The birth and/or care of a newborn,